nsanfratello/cf_application_to_cell_mapping/README.md

 ###PREREQUISITES
+1. ssh needs to be enabled on your cf instance
- Log into your cf instance's ORG/SPACE
+2. Log into your cf instance's ORG/SPACE

 `Usage: cf login -o ORG -s SPACE`